 Putting real events into neat structures and arcs can work incredibly well.
 It can also miss the forest for the trees.
 On one hand, great biopics frequently dominate awards conversation.
 On the other, bad biopics rely on a formula that so easily lends itself to parody.
 If every film about a musician follows the same familiar kind of story, they can end up forgetting what made their subject interesting and unusual in the first place.

-For storytellers adapting or even pretending to adapt true stories, there’s a spectrum, a balance.
+For storytellers adapting or even pretending to write a biopic and/or adapt true stories, there’s a spectrum, a balance.
 How can whatever is interesting about the true story be enhanced by putting it into a satisfying dramatic structure?
 How could it be harmed?